 How many people play padel?

 According to the International Padel Federation, in 2022 there were over 25 million padel players worldwide.
 The distribution between men and women is estimated to be rather equal, and padel is played across different age groups, genders and backgrounds.
 In Spain alone, there are over 20,000 padel courts and more than 6 million active padel players.
-As a result, padel has become the second most popular sport, second only to football, in this sport-loving country, which many Danes also like to visit to enjoy the climate and take padel lessons.
+As a result, padel has become the second most popular sport, second only to football, in this sport-loving country, which many Swedes also like to visit to enjoy the climate and take padel lessons.